Essential things to know before Annapurna Circuit Trek

 The cons of trekking Annapurna Circuit with a group

-- If you are an independent traveler, then being with a group and going through their itineraries could be surprising to you.
+- Being with a group and going through their itineraries could be surprising if you are an independent traveler.

 Trekking the Annapurna circuit solo